lixin4ever/lstm_sentence/README.md

 # Data preprocessing
 The preprocessing module is kept same with [Kim Yoon's code](https://github.com/yoonkim/CNN_sentence/blob/master/process_data.py) and you can use the program to process your own datasets.

+    python preprocess.py

+A **.p** file will be created which contains the input information of dataset.

 # Run the program
     python lstm_sentence.py